zz22394/presto/presto-docs/src/main/sphinx/installation/installation-yarn-automated.rst

 18. If you want to add any additional custom properties, use the Custom property section.
 Additional properties currently supported are:

     * ``site.global.plugin``
     * ``site.global.additional_config_properties``
     * ``site.global.additional_node_properties``.

     For the requirements and format of these properties, see:

     | :doc:`Presto Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options>`

 19. Click Finish.
 This is the equivalent of ``package  --install`` and ``create`` performed with the bin/slider script.
 If successfully deployed, you will see the YARN application started for Presto.
 You can do the following:

     * Click ``app launched`` and monitor the status from Slider view.
     * Click``Quick Links``, which should take you to the YARN WebUI.

     If your application is running successfully, it should always be available in the YARN resource manager as a "RUNNING" application.

 20. If the job fails, check the job history’s logs and the logs on the node’s disk.
-    See the following for details:
-    | :doc:`Debugging and Logging for YARN-Based Clusters <installation-yarn-debugging-logging>`
+    See :doc:`Debugging and Logging for YARN-Based Clusters <installation-yarn-debugging-logging>`.

 21. You can manage the application lifecycle (for example: start, stop, flex, and destroy) from the View UI.